emilk/egui/emigui/README.md

 ### Web version:
 * [x] Scroll input
 * [x] Change to resize cursor on hover
+* [ ] Make it a JS library for easily creating your own stuff

 ### Animations
 Add extremely quick animations for some things, maybe 2-3 frames.
 For instance: